effekseer/docs_tool/source/en/ToolReference/killRules.md

 #### Scale And Position Applied

-If enabled (the default) box will be rotated and scaled with effect.
+If enabled (the default), the box will be rotated and scaled with effect.
-If disabled the box will be axis aligned and with fixed size.
+If disabled, the box will be axis aligned and have a fixed size.

 ## Plane

-Plane used to kill particle when it moves beyond certain position along specified axis.
+Plane is used to kill a particle when it moves beyond a certain position along a specified axis.

 ```eval_rst
 .. image:: ../../img/Reference/killRules_Plane.png